Freet8707/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is used to insert both path and url values in a component rendered via the Route component from react-router-dom.  path and url can be used as parametric values when displaying path properties to pass in the url with a static value of the current url when the component is rendered or path with the url plus any dynamic "ids" in the url.

 2. How would you explain form validation to someone who has never programmed before?

+    The use of form validation is something that may be utilized when you, say, enter your name or email address into any sort of input in a web site.
+It is what ensures your email address is in a valid format, your name has a certain amount of characters, your password is a minimum length or has uppercase letters, etc.

 3. In 1-2 sentences, define end to end testing.

+    data testing is used to ensure data integrity from beginning to end as it travels through various nodes from client-side to endpoint-server and back again.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.